HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/UserRepositoryIdentityService.md

 With the Enhanced **User Repository** identity service, you can create multiple instances in the same account.
 An instance of the User Repository type can contain a custom set of users.
 You can use one service for authentication of multiple apps, use them individually, or share the service across multiple apps.

 `Admins` and `Members` are the default groups available in each **User Repository** identity service instance.
 A user must be part of a group in an instance.
 By default, all users are associated to the Members group.
-This authentication service works in the same norms as other Volt MX Foundry services.
+This authentication service works in the same norms as other VoltMX Foundry services.

 ### Use Case 1- Creating multiple instances of User Repository Identity Service